ILIAS-eLearning/ilias/docs/configuration/install.md

 mv Customizing/global/plugins/Modules/* public/Customizing/plugins/
 ```

-Then update the code of your plugins according to their documentation so that it is compatible with the new ILIAS version.
+Then update the code of your plugins according to their documentation to ensure they are compatible with the new ILIAS version.
 If you are **not** using the tar.gz archive to upgrade your release, update your javascript and php dependencies.
 If you
 are using a tar.gz archive and are using plugins, reload your php classmap with `composer du`.